frankreporting/obsidian-things-like/README.md

 ## Why?

 I got used to the way Things for Mac helped me organize my projects and tasks, but I've always hated the frequent context switching.
 I wanted a similar way to navigate my folders and notes without as much need for the mouse or trackpad, and I wanted similar shortcuts that made it fast to create area and project folders.
-It's not perfect by any means, but while I haven't been able to recreate all the features I liked, there are others that Obsidian — with notable help from plugins like Templater, Dataview, customJS, QuickAdd, and MetaEdit — does better in my opinion: namely, the ability to make any note a task and any task a note.
+It's not perfect by any means, but while I haven't been able to recreate all the features I liked, there are others that Obsidian — with help from some key plugins — does better in my opinion: namely, giving any task or project the full Obsidian note treatment.

 ## Demo